Hamas official mocks Israeli offer to exile Sinwar in return for hostages

 By Vered Weiss, World Israel News

-A member of Hamas’s political bureau, Izzat al-Rishq, dismissed a proposal to spare Hamas leader Sinwar’s life and allow him to live as an exile in Sudan in exchange for the hostages as “an Israeli illusion” and “stupid.”
+A member of Hamas’s political bureau, Izzat al-Rishq, dismissed a proposal to spare Hamas leader Sinwar’s life and allow him to live in exile in Sudan in exchange for the release of hostages held in the Gaza Strip as “an Israeli illusion” and “stupid.”

 “The report in one of the enemy’s newspapers regarding the deportation of Hamas leaders to Sudan is a stupid statement,” al-Rishq said.